Used EV Charger Installation: The Complete 2026 Guide

 |---|---|---|---|

-Charger unit costs ($300–$700) are separate.
-See our full cost breakdown for details on each tier.
+Charger unit costs ($300 to $700) are separate.
+See the full cost breakdown for details on each tier.

 This is the most expensive question in EV charger installation.
-A panel upgrade runs $2,000–$5,000+.
-And the uncomfortable truth is: most electricians and installation brokers don’t run the math before recommending one.
+A panel upgrade typically runs $2,000 to $4,500.
+And the uncomfortable truth is: many electricians and installation brokers don’t run the math before recommending one.

 - Add up your home’s total connected load (lighting, appliances, HVAC, water heater)